snooppr/shotstars/README.md

 + **"Aggressive-marketing"** — The metric accepts the following values: "—"; "Low"; "Medium"; "High"; "Hard"; "Hard+". "—" means that the repository consistently receives or does not receive stars, without jumps, usually such repositories do not care about their popularity, are rarely/not mentioned in the media.
 "Low"; "Medium"; "High" — these repositories are repeatedly mentioned in the media, the movement of stars is uneven, they can attract hundreds of stars per day, the popularity of the repositories is high.
 "Hard" — frequent and frantic, uneven movement of stars, i.e. unnatural, the promotion of fake stars.
 "Hard+" — usually this is multiple promotion of fake stars in large quantities, i.e. more than once.
 The characteristic is calculated when the repository is at least two months old.

 + **"Fake-stars"** — The metric takes the following values: "Yes"; "Yes, multiple attempts to promote fake stars"; "—".
 In the first case, this could be a one-time, but large promotion of fake stars or regular promotion of stars little by little.
-In the second case, these are obvious and multiple promotions of fake stars. "—" means that Shotstars did not detect any fake stars.
+In the second case, these are obvious and multiple promotions of fake stars. "—" means that Shotstars did not detect fake stars.
 The characteristic is calculated when the repository is at least two months old.

 + **"New stars"** — New stars for the repository from the penultimate scan to the last scan.
 The characteristic is calculated based on the frequency of repository scans.
 For the graph, the actual parsing is calculated, i.e. the stars received for the entire history of the repository.